 And no, we didn’t eat dinner that night because we were so full from this incredible lunch!
 We also walked about 8 miles that day, so we didn’t feel too guilty!

-There is also a cooking school in the market, which insures there will be plenty of new chefs who continue the culinary traditions of Florence, Italy.
+A cooking school, also located upstairs, ensures there will be plenty of new chefs who continue the culinary traditions of Florence.

 Are you craving Italian food now?
 I’ll be home soon with a few authentic recipes I’ve picked up while here.
 Anyone for real Bolognese?
 Stay tuned!

 Click to see my story on what to wear in Italy.

 […] I’d ever had – rivaled by a close second of the Carbonara with black truffles at the Mercato Centrale in […]

 What a food fabulous extravaganza!
 Wow, I can only imagine the sights and smells!